CristenPerret/SkyBinder/README.md

 ____
 #### If theres any problems with the alignment of the binds
 GrabScreenregion, or '(DEV) GAP'.
 Once the bind for this function is used, it will save and simplify the proccess by adding a string to your clipboard of the data from where your cursor was relative to the Skyweaver Window. `doAction(0.xx,0.yy)`

-edit at the bottom of the ahk in 'action#' your new values.
+###### edit at the bottom of the ahk in 'action#' your new values.
 Reload- profit.

 ### Known issues :
-Can bind Mousebutton4 (XButton1), Mousewheel press (MButton), and other special keys.
+* Can bind Mousebutton4 (XButton1), Mousewheel press (MButton), and other special keys.
 Just not through the GUI.
-Only by Editing the `.ini` file.
+Only by Editing the `.ini` file. see [AHK SEND](https://www.autohotkey.com/docs/commands/Send.htm)

-HotKey text doesnt display right information. `ini`.
+* HotKey text doesnt display right information. `ini`.
 I think to style them it caused the hotkey display to shift by one, so 'wip'...
 They work fine, its just jank, the ini file #s coorelate it just is the display.

+* Me and my style choices lol

 # Next to be added
 - [x] Be an idiot and not use the 'Releases' feature